petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/tag-libraries/chart-tag-library/geomap-chart.md

 # Geomap Chart

-A Geomap Chart lets you visualize data based on geography, given a specified color range---a lighter color representing a lower rank and a darker a higher rank usually.
+A Geomap Chart shows data based on geography, given a specified color range---a lighter color representing a lower rank and a darker a higher rank usually.
 The default configuration comes from the Clay charts [geomap component](https://github.com/liferay/clay/blob/master/packages/clay-charts/src/GeoMap.tsx): which ranges from light-blue (`#b1d4ff`) to dark-blue (`#0065e4`) and ranks the geography based on the location's `pop_est` value (specified in the geomap's JSON file).

 ![A Geomap chart displays a heatmap representing the data.](./geomap-chart/images/01.png)